 UTM parameters are additional strings that complement a URL.
 The additional information specifies where the traffic of your sales leads is coming from.

-When an end-user starts a web session with the link above and eventually places an order, we record the following information in the database:
+When a user starts a web session with the link above and eventually places an order, we record the following information in the database:

 UTM Source: help_center